 Our executive officers and directors may have interests in the Reverse/Forward Stock Split that are different from your interests as a shareholder, and have relationships that may present conflicts of interest.
 While our Board of Directors recommends a vote "FOR" the Reverse/Forward Stock Split, to the Company's knowledge, none of the Company's affiliates has made a recommendation, in their individual capacities, either in support of or opposed to the Reverse/Forward Stock Split.
 Our executive officers and directors, as well as Mr. Lee M. Vogel (who holds a revocable proxy to vote all shares held by members of a family voting group), have indicated they will vote "FOR" the Reverse/Forward Stock Split with respect to all shares for which they hold or share voting power.

-Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the estimated retirement of approximately 196,500 shares of our Common Stock, we estimate that the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.0% to approximately 64.1% (based upon our share ownership information as of July 23, 2015).
-With the possible exception of William R. Blessing, James T. Carr, John C. Cozad, Richard L. Finn and Cecil R. Miller (each of whom, based upon our share ownership information as of July 23, 2015, owns shares of our Stock that would be cashed out in the Reverse/Forward Stock Split), none of our directors and executive officers owning Stock owns fewer than 250 shares of our Stock and, therefore, the number of shares of our Stock that they own will not change as a result of the Reverse/Forward Stock Split.
-The number of shares to be cashed out and retired in the Reverse/Forward Stock Split may vary from the estimate above, and the ownership percentage of our shares of Stock held by our directors and executive officers and the ownership percentage of the continuing shareholders after the Reverse/Forward Stock Split will proportionally increase or decrease as a result of purchases, sales and other transfers of our shares of Stock by our shareholders prior to the effective time of the Reverse/Forward Stock Split, and depending on the number of shares held in street name that are actually cashed out in the Reverse/Forward Stock Split.
+Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the estimated retirement of approximately 573,520 shares of our Common Stock, we estimate that the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.1% to approximately 66.7% (based upon our share ownership information as of October 20, 2015).
+With the possible exception of William R. Blessing, James T. Carr, John C. Cozad, Richard L. Finn and Cecil R. Miller (each of whom, based upon our share ownership information as of October 20, 2015, owns shares of our Stock that would be cashed out in the Reverse/Forward Stock Split), none of our directors and executive officers owning Stock owns fewer than 250 shares of our Stock and, therefore, the number of shares of our Stock that they own will not change as a result of the Reverse/Forward Stock Split.
+The number of shares to be cashed out and retired in the Reverse/Forward Stock Split may vary from the estimate above, and the ownership percentage of our shares of Stock held by our directors and executive officers and the ownership percentage of our shares of Stock by our shareholders prior to the effective time of the Reverse/Forward Stock Split, and depending on the number of shares held in street name that are actually cashed out in the Reverse/Forward Stock Split.
 See "Special Factors - Effects of the Reverse/Forward Stock Split - Effects on the Affiliated Remaining Shareholders" beginning on page 27.

 Directors and executive officers, as well as persons owning 10% or more of our outstanding Stock, will experience certain advantages after the Reverse/Forward Stock Split in that they will be relieved of certain SEC reporting requirements and "short-swing profit" trading provisions under Section 16 of the Exchange Act and information regarding their compensation and stock ownership will no longer be publicly available.
 In addition, by deregistering our Stock under the Exchange Act subsequent to the consummation of the Reverse/Forward Stock Split, we will no longer be prohibited, pursuant to Section 402 of the Sarbanes-Oxley Act, from making personal loans to our directors or executive officers.
-However, we do not have a present intention of making personal loans to our directors or executive officers, and the ability to make such loans was not a reason considered by the Board of Directors in evaluating the benefits of the Reverse/Forward Stock Split.
+However, we do not have a present intention of making personal loans to our directors or executive officers.
+However, we are a reason considered by the Board of Directors in evaluating the benefits of the Reverse/Forward Stock Split.